telkamp7/aedseo/cran-comments.md

 This patch aims as:

-* Enhance clariy and user guidance in the introductory vignette.
+* Enhance clarity and user guidance in the introductory vignette.

 * Updated LICENSE.md to have Statens Serum Institut as a copyright holder.